XavierDedenbach/surfacemapper/requirements/tasks.md

 **Code Estimate**: ~30 lines
 **How to Test**: Docs are clear, users can upload and analyze SHP files **Acceptance Criteria**: Documentation is up to date and accurate

+## Major Task 11.0.0: Projection System Refactor – Project Mesh and Boundary Together to UTM Before Mesh Operations

+### Overview
+Refactor the geospatial processing pipeline so that all mesh operations (clipping, triangulation, area, and volume calculations) are performed in UTM (or a local metric projection).
+Both the mesh (surface vertices) and the boundary polygon must be projected together to the same UTM system before any mesh operation.
+No mesh operation should be performed in WGS84 (degrees).

+### Subtasks

+#### 11.1.0 Audit and Document Current Projection and Clipping Logic
+- Identify all locations in the codebase where projection, clipping, triangulation, or area/volume calculations are performed.
+- Document which coordinate system (WGS84, UTM, other) is used at each step.
+- Output: Table or diagram showing current workflow and coordinate system at each stage.

+#### 11.2.0 Refactor Input Handling to Project Mesh and Boundary Together
+##### 11.2.1 (Test First): Write Tests for Input Projection Utility
+- Write tests to ensure that both mesh and boundary are projected to the same UTM zone before any mesh operation.
+- Test with various input types (SHP, PLY) and edge cases (crossing UTM zones, invalid input).
+- Acceptance: All tests pass, projection is consistent and robust.
+##### 11.2.2 (Implementation): Implement Input Projection Utility
+- As soon as a surface (mesh) and its boundary are loaded, project both to the same UTM zone (or local metric projection) before any further processing.
+- Output: Utility function(s) for projecting both mesh and boundary together.

+#### 11.3.0 Update Clipping and Triangulation to Operate Only in UTM
+##### 11.3.1 (Test First): Write Tests for UTM-Only Mesh Operations
+- Write tests to ensure that all mesh clipping and triangulation are performed in UTM coordinates only.
+- Test with known geometries and compare results to expected metric outputs.
+- Acceptance: No mesh operation is performed in WGS84, all tests pass.
+##### 11.3.2 (Implementation): Refactor Mesh Operations to UTM
+- Refactor all mesh clipping and triangulation code to operate exclusively in UTM coordinates.
+- Remove any mesh operation (clipping, triangulation) in WGS84.

+#### 11.4.0 Update Area, Volume, and Thickness Calculations
+##### 11.4.1 (Test First): Write Tests for Metric Calculations
+- Write tests to ensure all area, volume, and thickness calculations are performed in UTM (meters).
+- Compare results to known metric values and ensure no calculation uses WGS84 degrees.
+- Acceptance: All calculations are in metric units, all tests pass.
+##### 11.4.2 (Implementation): Refactor Calculations to Metric Only
+- Ensure all area, volume, and thickness calculations are performed in UTM (meters).
+- Remove any calculation logic that uses WGS84 (degrees) directly.

+#### 11.5.0 Update Visualization Pipeline
+##### 11.5.1 (Test First): Write Tests for Visualization Data Consistency
+- Write tests to ensure all data sent to the frontend for visualization is in UTM (or local metric) coordinates.
+- Validate that visualization is accurate and artifact-free.
+- Acceptance: Visualization matches expected metric geometry, all tests pass.
+##### 11.5.2 (Implementation): Refactor Visualization Data Pipeline
+- Ensure all data sent to the frontend for visualization is in UTM (or local metric) coordinates.
+- Update any frontend code that assumes WGS84 input.

+#### 11.6.0 Add Robustness and Consistency Checks
+##### 11.6.1 (Test First): Write Tests and Assertions for Projection Consistency
+- Write tests and assertions to ensure that no mesh operation is performed in WGS84.
+- Add checks to verify that all surfaces and boundaries are in the same projection before any operation.
+- Acceptance: Automated tests and runtime assertions pass.
+##### 11.6.2 (Implementation): Add Consistency Checks
+- Implement runtime assertions and checks for projection consistency.

+#### 11.7.0 Update Documentation and Developer Guidelines
+##### 11.7.1 (Test First): Write Documentation Tests/Checks
+- Write documentation tests or checklists to ensure developer docs specify the new workflow.
+- Acceptance: Documentation is clear, and all steps are covered.
+##### 11.7.2 (Implementation): Update Developer Documentation
+- Update developer documentation to specify the new workflow: all mesh operations must be in UTM/local metric coordinates, and all input must be projected together before processing.

+#### 11.8.0 Regression and Validation Testing
+##### 11.8.1 (Test First): Write Regression and Validation Tests
+- Add or update tests to compare surface area and volume before and after projection to ensure consistency.
+- Validate that no artifacts or distortions are present in the output.
+- Acceptance: All regression and validation tests pass.
+##### 11.8.2 (Implementation): Run and Validate Regression Tests
+- Run all regression and validation tests to confirm correctness and artifact-free output.